unixpickle/alux/README.md

 Okay, fine, I'll just finish this version of the kernel and start working on the user space.
 Here's how I plan to do that:

+ * Allow the architecture code to map the code
  * Create ELF binary loader for x86-64 and embed a binary blob in the compiled application
  * Test by running a simple "Hello World" user thread.